 Air sampling for lead will not tell whether there is lead-based paint or other building materials that contain lead.
-Only physical (destructive) sampling of the material itself and analysis by an accredited laboratory can provide that answer.
-Air sampling may be useful if there is general concern about lead in the air or a suspicion that lead removal work was performed improperly.
+Only a physical (destructive) sampling of the material itself and analysis by an accredited laboratory can provide that answer.
+Air sampling may be useful if there is a general concern about lead in the air or a suspicion that lead removal work was performed improperly.

 Lead Dust Testing